swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 docker build --platform=linux/amd64 --tag ghcr.io/<my_username>/<my_repository_name>/github-runner:latest .
 ```

+!!! warning

+    Don't forget the `.` (dot) at the end of the command!
+It indicates that the
+    current directory is the build context for Docker.

 !!! note

     Please note that the `--platform` parameter is important to set if your machine